brevzin/cpp_proposals/3491_define_static/define-static.md

 A number of other papers have been brought up as being related to this problem, so let's just enumerate them.

-* [@P3094R5] proposed `std::basic_fixed_string<char, N>`.
+* [@P3094R5]{.title} proposed `std::basic_fixed_string<char, N>`.
 It exists to solve the problem that `C<"hello">` needs support right now.
 Nothing in this paper would make `C<"hello">` work, although it might affect the way that you would implement the type that makes it work.
-* [@P3380R1] proposes to extend non-type template parameter support, which could eventually make `std::string` usable as a non-type template parameter.
+* [@P3380R1]{.title} proposes to extend non-type template parameter support, which could eventually make `std::string` usable as a non-type template parameter.
 But without non-transient constexpr allocation, this doesn't obviate the need for this paper.
-Note that that paper depends on this paper for how to normalize string literals, making string literals usable as non-type template arguemnts.
+Note that that paper even depends on this paper for how to normalize string literals, making string literals usable as non-type template arguments.
 * [@P1974R0] and [@P2670R1] propose approaches to tackle the non-transient allocation problem.

 Given non-transient allocation _and_ a `std::string` and `std::vector` that are usable as non-type template parameters, this paper likely becomes unnecessary.
 Or at least, fairly trivial: